Find out more about the human papillomavirus, known as HPV, and the vaccination you may be offered.

 The HPV vaccine is offered to all S1 pupils at schools in Scotland, but it can be given any time from nine years of age upwards.

 No, to make sure you get the best protection against HPV you’ll need to have three separate jabs in your arm over 12 months.
 This might seem like a bit of a pain, but it’s worth it to help reduce your chances of getting cancer.

 Once I've got the jab, is that me covered?

-Because some types of HPV aren't protected against, women will still need regular cervical screening tests once they turn 25.
+Because some types of HPV aren't protected against, if you have a cervix you will still need regular cervical screening tests once you turn 25.
 You should get a letter from your GP surgery when you're due to get a test.

 Find out more

 If you want more info about human papillomavirus, visit the NHS page on the HPV vaccine.